 - 1. Theoretical subjects (5 or 10 ECTS) - 2.
-Individual research subjects (5 or 10 ECTS) - A doctoral student, together with the supervisor, chooses
+Individual research subjects (5 or 10 ECTS)

-STRUCTURE OF THE STUDY PROGRAMME subjects from the selection of all the subject included in the programme.
+A doctoral student, together with the mentor, chooses subjects from the selection of all the subject included in the programme.
 The study plan is approved by the coordinator of the scientific field of study the doctoral student is enrolled into.
 The choice of other subjects is possible from among all other elective subjects and from the syllabuses of other comparable programmes of domestic and foreign universities that have programmes evaluated by the ECTS or other systems that enable assessment of comparability.
 In the 1st and the 2nd year, the students can select courses from other programmes amounting to up to 15 ECTS.
 A doctoral student chooses subjects in relation to the research field of the doctoral dissertation.